 To understand the context under which the missions in Ohio operated it is important to review the history of conflict in the Ohio territory and the impact of land treaties.
 Prior to the Revolution, the Ohio territory was Native lands.
 French and British traders were present throughout the territory but the land was not yet accessible to homesteading settlers.
 Land opened to settlers in Ohio and the surrounding territories once the Northwest Ordinance passed in 1787.
 Numerous battles ensued in the following decades including the Battle of Wabash where a group of Native Americans defeated St. Clair's army.
 In response, Anthony Wayne attacked and defeated the Western Confederacy at Fallen Timbers which resulted in the Treaty of Greenville (1795).
 The treaty ceded all Native lands in Southern and Eastern Ohio to the United States as well as much of their lands in Indiana and Michigan territory.

 Many of the missionaries and the Native Americans did not believe removal was inevitable.
 They were aware of the possibility, however, many people were hopeful Native groups could remain as independent nations within the state of Ohio; interacting with American society but still permitted to govern themselves.
 The missions believed they were helping the Native Americans become permanent neighbors within their surrounding communities.
 The missionaries hoped that teaching Native Americans Christianity, the English language, and European farming methods would change their percieved 'uncivilized' image and allow them to remain.
-Many Native Americans themselves welcomed the mission's assistance and were eager to participate, especially if it meant potentially saving their homes.
+Essentially, they wanted them to resemble a white American society.
+Many Native Americans welcomed the mission's financial assistance and were willing to participate, especially if it meant potentially saving their homes.
 Unfortunately, the flood of new settlement increased the demand for farming lands and natural resources.
 The land grab mentality, combined with racial stereotyping and widespread distrust of Native Americans, dominated state and national politics.
 The federal government forced all remaining tribes in Ohio to relocate west.
 Although the Native Americans were ultimately forced to leave, the missions' work was not in vain.
 The skills the missions taught the Native Americans may have aided in their perseverance.
 Schooling helped them read and write in their own languages and engage in commerce.
 Farming helped them feed their families once hunting became no longer viable due to the shortage of game caused by the influx of white settlement.
-The vast losses to their families, their culture, and their identity, however, cannot be quantified.
+However, the vast losses to their families, their culture, and their identity cannot be overshadowed.

 Note: Most of what we know today about the interactions between missionaries and Ohio's Indian population comes from documents that contain the cultural biases of missionaries.
 A majority of the surviving primary source documents were recorded by the missionaries themselves.
 Therefore, these brief histories of the three missions tell the stories of their intentions, but not how the Native Americans themselves felt about the missions or how it affected their culture.